House votes to decriminalize marijuana at federal level

 The vote comes at a time when most Americans live in states where marijuana is legal in some form, and lawmakers from both parties agreed that national cannabis policy has lagged woefully behind changes at the state level.
 That divide has created a host of problems — loans and other banking services, for example, are hard to get for many marijuana companies because pot remains illegal at the federal level.

-Four states, including New Jersey and Arizona, passed referendums allowing recreational cannabis.
+Four states, including New Jersey and Arizona, passed referenda allowing recreational cannabis this year.
 Voters made Oregon the first state in the nation to decriminalize possession of small amounts of cocaine, heroin and methamphetamine.

-Rep. Barbara Lee, D-Calif., called the House bill an important racial justice measure.
-Lee, who is Black, said the bill is the product of years of work by a range of advocates and is long overdue.

 The bill, which passed 228-164, now goes to the Republican-controlled Senate, where it is unlikely to advance.
 A related bill that would give pot businesses access to traditional banking services has languished in the Senate after being approved by the House last year.